 Who Can Join the Study?

-• The participant must be at least 18 years old, be able to understand what the study involves, and sign a written informed consent before any screening begins.
+• The participant must be at least 18 years old, understand the study information, and sign the written informed consent before any screening.

-• The person must have a confirmed diagnosis of HIV-1 infection (the virus that can cause AIDS).
+• The participant must have a confirmed diagnosis of HIV-1 infection (the virus that weakens the immune system).

-• The participant must have been on a stable, suppressive ART (antiretroviral therapy) regimen for 1 to 10 years, with blood tests showing the virus is undetectable for at least the past 6 months; occasional very low “blips” of virus (<200 copies per milliliter) are allowed if they occur in less than 20% of the tests.
+• The participant must have been on a stable, suppressive ART (antiretroviral therapy, medicines that keep the virus at very low levels) for 1 to 10 years, with virus levels undetectable for at least the last 6 months; occasional tiny increases (<200 copies per milliliter) are allowed if they are rare.

-• The current ART regimen must have been unchanged for at least six months before screening and must stay the same during the screening period.
+• The participant’s ART regimen must have been unchanged for at least six months before screening and must remain unchanged during the screening period.

-• The participant must agree to take their regular ART consistently and to follow the study medication schedule for the entire 24‑week treatment period.
+• The participant must agree to take their ART consistently and follow the study’s treatment plan for the full 24‑week period.

 Who Cannot Join the Study?

-• Not willing or able to follow all study visits, take medication as directed, have lab tests, follow lifestyle rules, or do any other required procedures.
+• Unable or unwilling to follow all study visits, take the medication as prescribed, complete laboratory tests, follow lifestyle instructions, or perform any other required study procedures.

-• Pregnant or breastfeeding women (pregnancy means a woman is carrying a baby after conception until birth; breastfeeding means feeding a baby with milk from the mother).
+• Pregnant or breastfeeding women (pregnancy is the condition after conception until the baby is born).

-• Any other health condition that the doctor thinks could affect the safety or results of the study.
+• Any other health condition that the doctor believes could affect the safety of the study or the accuracy of the results.

-• Any condition or situation that would make it hard to follow the study rules.
+• Any situation that would make it difficult to follow the study plan.

-• Currently taking part in another clinical trial, or having taken part in another trial within the past three months.
+• Currently taking part in another clinical trial, or having taken part in one within the past three months.

-• Ongoing illness such as an active infection, heart failure with symptoms, fluid around the lungs or heart (pleural or pericardial effusion), fluid in the lungs (pulmonary edema), unstable chest pain (unstable angina), irregular heart rhythm (cardiac arrhythmia), high blood pressure that is not controlled, a prolonged QT interval on an ECG (QT prolongation, which means the heart’s electrical resetting takes longer than normal; defined as QTcF > 450 ms for men or > 470 ms for women), use of medicines that lengthen the QT interval, or serious mental health or social problems that would stop you from following the study.
+• Having a serious ongoing illness such as an active infection, symptoms of heart failure, fluid buildup around the lungs (pleural effusion) or heart (pericardial effusion), lung swelling (pulmonary edema), unstable chest pain (unstable angina), irregular heart rhythm, uncontrolled high blood pressure, a prolonged QT interval (a heart electrical measurement that is >450 ms for men or >470 ms for women), using medicines that lengthen the QT interval, or mental health or social problems that would prevent study participation.

-• History of serious abnormal heart rhythms such as ventricular tachycardia, ventricular fibrillation, or torsades de pointes (dangerous fast heart rhythms that start in the lower chambers of the heart).
+• History of serious heart rhythm problems such as ventricular tachycardia, ventricular fibrillation, or torsades de pointes.

-• History of serious fluid buildup around the lungs (pleural effusion).
+• History of significant fluid buildup around the lungs (pleural effusion).

-• History of serious bleeding problems, including inherited bleeding disorders, bleeding disorders that began in the first year of life, or recent (within three months) significant bleeding in the stomach or intestines.
+• History of serious bleeding disorders, including inherited bleeding conditions, bleeding problems that occurred in the first year of life, or recent (within three months) major gastrointestinal bleeding.

 • Hemoglobin less than 11 g/dL (low red blood cell level).

-• Platelet count less than 75,000 per microliter (low blood clotting cells).
+• Platelet count less than 75,000 per microliter (low clotting cells).

-• Absolute neutrophil count (ANC) less than 1,000 cells/µL (low white blood cells that fight infection).
+• Absolute neutrophil count less than 1,000 cells/µL (low white blood cells that fight infection).

-• ALT or AST more than 1.5 times the upper normal limit (liver enzymes that indicate liver injury).
+• ALT or AST (liver enzymes) more than 1.5 times the normal upper limit.

-• Low potassium (hypokalemia) according to the lab’s normal range.
+• Low potassium (hypokalemia) according to local lab standards.

-• Low magnesium (hypomagnesemia) according to the lab’s normal range.
+• Low magnesium (hypomagnesemia) according to local lab standards.

-• Known infection with hepatitis B or hepatitis C (positive test for hepatitis B surface antigen or hepatitis C antibody without successful treatment).
+• Positive test for hepatitis B surface antigen or hepatitis C antibody without having received treatment or cleared the infection.

-• Lactose intolerance or malabsorption syndromes such as hereditary galactose intolerance, total lactase deficiency, or glucose‑galactose malabsorption (inability to digest certain sugars).
+• Lactose intolerance or malabsorption conditions such as hereditary galactose intolerance, total lactase deficiency, or glucose‑galactose malabsorption.

-• Currently taking medicines that interfere with dasatinib because they are broken down mainly by the enzyme CYP3A4 or that increase the activity of this enzyme (these drugs can change how dasatinib works).
+• Current use of medicines that interfere with dasatinib metabolism, specifically drugs that are broken down by the enzyme CYP3A4 or that increase the activity of CYP3A4.

 Where you can join this trial?